 Google trends is a free tool that offers consumer insights in the form of trending topics.
-If you’re looking for public opinion and interests, then this is a great tool for you!
+If you’re looking for public opinion and interests, and researching ideas for website content…then this is a great tool for you!
 The trending topics are displayed in graphs; either a snapshot of what is hot and trending right now, or what trends look like over time.
 You’ll be provided top queries that provide a snapshot of what your desired audience is searching for.

 Start by selecting:

 - Top Trends

 Google Correlate is kind of the opposite of Google Trends and words best for seasonal businesses, or those that have a time cycle of some sort.
 It’s also great for marketers who may not be super familiar with the industry they are creating content for.
 You enter the target that you have in mind.
 Google will in turn provide the queries which are similar to, or related to what you have specified.

 Google correlate will help support your Google Keyword Planner research.
 Take a handful of the keywords you have in mind, and put them through correlate to see what kind of pattern comes up.
 To date, Google Correlate is the only tool I know of that can do this with search data.
 How the results are related to your target; that’s the creative part.
 Have an open mind because some strange things may pop up.